Juvenile Arrests in California: The Most Common Offenses and How A Criminal Defense Attorney Can Help

 Read MoreProp 57 May Not Apply To Juvenile Offenders Sentenced In A Trial Court

-Defendant Jesus Lizarraga (“Lizarraga”) was 17 years old when he shot and killed a member of a rival gang.
+Prop 57 May Not Apply To Juvenile Offenders Sentenced In A Trial Court Defendant Jesus Lizarraga (“Lizarraga”) was 17 years old when he shot and killed a member of a rival gang.
 In 2014, Lizarraga was tried as an adult and was convicted of second degree murder.
 Lizarraga was sentenced to serve 40 years to life in state prison.
-Lizarraga appealed, but the appellate court affirmed the trial court’s judgment.
-The judgment therefore became final in March of 2016, eight months prior to…
+Lizarraga appealed, but the appellate court affirmed the trial court’s judgment.…

 When Can a Minor Be Tried as an Adult in California?
 In California, minors who are arrested for committing a crime are generally not treated the same as adults.
 Crimes committed by minors are often adjudicated as delinquency matters in juvenile courts, which exist to rehabilitate rather than punish minor offenders.
 However, a minor may face traditional criminal proceedings depending on the seriousness of the crime.
 While California law prohibits…